TRIBE v2: Neural Prediction Workstation

 What is it?

 TRIBE v2 is a neural encoding playground that bridges cognitive neuroscience and modern AI.
-Given a stimulus — a passage of text, an image, or an audio clip — the tool predicts which cortical regions activate and by how much, rendering the result as real-time BOLD signal intensity on an interactive 3D brain model.
+Given a stimulus (a passage of text, an image, or an audio clip), the tool predicts which cortical regions activate and by how much, then renders the result as real-time BOLD signal intensity on an interactive 3D brain model.

 Features